Andorra entry requirements for Italy passport holders

 Hotel booking or invitation letter

-Carry a printed hotel confirmation or a letter of invitation from your host in Andorra.
-Border officers rarely ask for it, but having it ready avoids delays if they do.Recommended
+Have a hotel confirmation or a letter from your host ready.
+Border officers rarely ask for it, but if you're arriving by road from Spain or France, they may want to see where you're staying.Recommended

 Proof of funds